backcopy/Nimis/readme.md

 ## Notice

-Nimis is not yet stable for production release, use at your own risk.
+Nimis is not yet stable for production environments, use at your own risk.

 ## Requirements